ashtom/ashtom/README.md

 Hi, I am [@ashtom](https://github.com/ashtom). 👋 I am the [CEO](https://github.blog/2021-11-03-building-the-next-phase-of-github-together/) of [@GitHub](https://github.com) and love building products that make developers' lives easier.
 We’re always open to hearing your feedback so drop us a note (or your entire GitHub wishlist) in [Discussions](https://github.com/github/feedback/discussions).
 I grew up in 🇩🇪, live in the Pacific Northwest of the 🇺🇸, and you may know me as the co-founder of HockeyApp.
 I’m also a LEGO enthusiast and love turning that GitHub contribution graph ⬇️ more green 🟩 in my spare time.
 The below list are things I directly worked on in the past years.

+## Public Speaking

+* [Technology for the sake of happiness](https://www.linkedin.com/pulse/technology-sake-happiness-thomas-dohmke/?trackingId=UxFWSvRylaPElw%2FexacxhQ%3D%3D) @ We Are Developers 2022, Berlin, Germany

 ## In the News

 ### 2022